 - School Health Advisor

 - Occupational Therapy

 - Physiotherapy

 - Additional Speech and Language Therapy Assistants

-Reflexions (Emotional and Mental Health) - from April 2024
+- Reflexions (Emotional and Mental Health) this may be 1:1 or group sessions including low intensity CBT approaches, as well as support for parents/carers.

 How are the staff at St James's supported to work with children with SEND?